philawsophizing/PODD/README.md

 - Shop without a wallet using credit or direct debit
 - View prices and pay in your prefered currency
 - No more hunting for items, search and locate
-- Personal ssistance is one click away
+- Personal assistance is one click away
 - One click SELF CHECKOUT aka no more lines

 **Merchants**
 - Automate inventory
-- Gain insight into customer trends.
+- Gain insight into customer trends
 - Data driven product recommendations
 - Offer self checkout without a large infrastructure investment
 - Allocate employees to customer assistance instead of operating registers